softavail/Push-Notification-SDK/ios/README.md

 }
 ```

-If you want to register `token` somewhere else, you can save token with `saveDeviceToken` method.
+If you want to register the `token` somewhere else, you can save token with `saveDeviceToken` method.

 > Swift
 ```swift